 Address: Kaiserswerther Str.
 380, 40474 Düsseldorf, Germany

 If you’re searching for things to do in Düsseldorf with kids, the Aquazoo is the perfect place.
 It combines a zoo, natural history museum, and aquarium into one spot.
 This awesome combination makes for a fun and informative Düsseldorf attraction and is located inside Nord Park.

-The museum consists of 25 themed rooms, which are home to over 500 species of animals ranging from sharks to shrimp.
-Here you’ll learn about the evolution of these magnificent creatures and how some animals went from the sea to living on land.
+The museum consists of 25 themed rooms, home to over 500 species of animals ranging from sharks to shrimp.
+Here, you’ll learn about the evolution of these magnificent creatures and how some animals went from the sea to living on land.
 You also won’t want to miss the amphibian protection and breeding station, which has received several awards from the UN for its conservation efforts.